garrandall/popular-music-data/tracks/don-t-say-goodbye-girl-tevin-campbell.md

 (You mean the world to me, yeah)
 I never loved nobody the way that I love you
 (Never loved nobody)
-The way it feels, ooh, when I'm close to you
+The way it feels, oh, when I'm close to you
 (Feels so good, baby)
 When I'm holding you, touching you
 (Hey...)